OnSchola/.github/README.md

-### Pitch for onSchool: Advanced School Management System

-**Pitch Title:** "onSchool: Revolutionizing School Management with Advanced Technology"
+## OnSchola: Revolutionizing School Management with Advanced Technology

 ---

 **Introduction:**
 "Good [morning/afternoon/evening], everyone.
-My name is Priyanshu Verma, and I am thrilled to introduce onSchool, an advanced school management system designed to help schools of all sizes establish a robust online presence with minimal cost and effort."
+My name is Priyanshu Verma, and I am thrilled to introduce OnSchola, an advanced school management system designed to help schools of all sizes establish a robust online presence with minimal cost and effort."

 ---